Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 If your cat tends to scatter litter, a high-sided stainless steel litter box can make a noticeable difference.
 One example is this extra-large high-sided stainless steel litter box designed to help contain litter.

-Cats usually prefer litter boxes that give them enough room to turn around and dig comfortably.
-A box that’s too small can make litter box use less comfortable.
+Cats also prefer enough space to turn around and dig comfortably.
+A box that’s too small can make litter box use uncomfortable and may lead to avoidance.

 Larger boxes are especially helpful for: